 - Input sanitization layer: All external data must go through format validation and sensitive instruction filtering before reaching the LLM

-- System Prompt isolation: Strictly separate system instructions from user input using structured prompt formats
+- System prompt isolation: Strictly separate system instructions from user input using structured prompt formats

 | |